-- Adopt a definition of "single room occupancy unit" in the Carmel Municipal Code. - Amend the Carmel Municipal Code to identify the districts where SROs would be permitted as a residential use subject only to those regulations that apply to other residential dwellings of the same type in the same zone.
-The City may adopt specific, objective standards applicable to SROs such as maximum number of occupants, minimum or maximum unit size, and requirements relating to food preparation facilities, sanitation facilities, etc.
+- Adopt a definition of "single room occupancy unit" in the Carmel Municipal Code. - The Carmel Municipal Code will be amended to permit single-room occupancy units Amend the Carmel Municipal Code to identify the districts where SROs would be permitted as a residential use subject only to those regulations that apply to other residential dwellings of the same type in the same zone.
+As such, City staff will complete the followingschedule of actions to amend the Municipal Code: The City may adopt specific, objective standards applicable to SROs such as maximum number of occupants, minimum or maximum unit size, and requirements relating to food preparation facilities, sanitation facilities, etc. - Draft a definition for "single room occupancy unit" to add to the zoning ordinance consistentwith the Government Code (November 2024) - Propose the zoning change amendment to the City Council for approval (December 2024)